Choosing the Right Pouch for Atta Packaging in India

 Will a laminated atta pouch keep the flour fresh?+

 The laminate is designed as a barrier against moisture, light, and oxygen — the three things that age atta in storage.
-Actual freshness depends on the atta itself (moisture at packing, grind, blend), the supply chain (transit time, warehouse humidity), and storage at home.
+Real-world shelf-life depends on filling moisture, handling, transit, and storage at the destination, all of which sit outside our control.

 What is the lead time on a first order?+

-For a first run plan 20–30 working days from the moment artwork is approved.
+Typical first-run lead time is 20–30 working days from artwork sign-off.
 Repeat orders are usually 10–15 working days because printing cylinders are ready with us.
+The formal lead time for your order is stated in the quotation we issue.